- City Schools of Decatur

 What computers do students use at school?

-Students and staff use a wide variety of platforms to support learning.
+Students and staff use a wide variety of computers to support learning.
 The Information Services department supports instructional leaders in selecting the best hardware and services to meet students' learning needs.
 We rely heavily on our fleet of Chromebooks, and we bring in Apple computers and tablets where they are an appropriate fit.
-We also have several Windows computers labs in the district.
+We also have several Windows computer labs.
 Our goal is to provide hardware and operating system platform that best meets specific curriculum needs.

 -